- 2 tbs olive oil, plus more for brushing

 Transfer the soup back to the pot and add remaining 1⁄2 cup of coconut milk in increments until desired texture is achieved.
 Season with salt and pepper to taste.

-Divide the soup between 3-4 bowl, garnish each soup with a drizzle of probiotic yogurt, a few pepitas and a squeeze of lime.
+Divide the soup between 3-4 bowl, garnish each soup with a drizzle of dairy-free yogurt, a few pepitas and a squeeze of lime.
 Enjoy while hot!